Reya-Labs/v2-off-chain-monorepo/packages/transformer/README.md

     words | 'Write words' >> beam.io.WriteToText('output.txt')
 ```

 More information available in the official apache beam docs: https://beam.apache.org/documentation/

+### PyTest Fixtures

+- represent two different things: (1) canned data you are going to use throughout your tests, the other is side effects
+or a state you want to be in for your test